ezra-bible-app/ezra-bible-app/README.md

 Install Ezra Project by downloading the DMG file.
 After opening the DMG file from Finder you can either just test-run Ezra Project (double-click the icon), or drag-and-drop the icon to the Applications folder to install it.
 Note, that macOS will warn you that this is an app downloaded from the internet.
 That message must be acknowledged before you can run the application.

 ## Technology
-Ezra Project is a web-based desktop application based on [Electron](https://electronjs.org/).
+Ezra Project is a cross-platform desktop application based on [Electron](https://electronjs.org/).
 It is programmed in JavaScript, uses [SQLite](https://www.sqlite.org) as its database and HTML with [jQuery UI](https://jqueryui.com/) for its frontend.
 Bible translation modules are managed using [node-sword-interface](https://github.com/tobias-klein/node-sword-interface).

 For more details regarding the used components have a look [here][tech].